Willis Independent School District

 The Willis Independent School District is a public school district based in Willis, Texas, United States.

 Located in Montgomery County, the district extends into a portion of San Jacinto County.
 The cities of Willis and Panorama Village and a small northern portion of the city of Conroe are within WISD.

-For the 2018–2019 school year, the district received a B grade from the Texas Education Agency.
+For the 2024–2025 school year, the district received a "C" from the Texas Education Agency.

 History

 In 1881 the citizens of Willis, Texas contracted a college building.
 When final payments were made in 1884, the title was passed to Rev. and MRs. S. N. Barker, who opened Willis Male and Female College in September 1885.
 In 1890, the location was sold to F.P.
 Crow and C.H.
 Stovall, who operated the college for 4 years.
 In 1894 the college was briefly sold to Cyril M. Jansky and Marion Kiline before operations were returned to Crow.
 The college was officially closed in 1901 after being sold to the public schools of Willis County.

-Effective September 10, 1906, a public school was opened in the building, marking the beginning of the Willis Independent school District.
+Effective September 10, 1906, a public school was opened in the building, marking the beginning of the Willis Independent School District.

+There have been three different Willis High School campuses.
+The Cargill Education Support Center was originally built as the first high school in 1939.
+In 1974, it was replaced by a new campus, which is now known as Lynn Lucas Middle School.
+Lynn Lucas served as the high school until 1995, when it was replaced by the current, third Willis High School.

+Sometime after 1995, C.C.
+Hardy Middle School was turned into C.C.
+Hardy Elementary School.

-In 2001 three new board members took their positions.
+In 2001, three new board members took their positions.

 In 2013, an individual sued the district in federal court, accusing it of ignoring a teacher sex abuse case.

+In 2019, the Sharon Hill Jennette Administration Building was built as a centralized hub for the district's administrative needs, which were previously spread out across four separate buildings.
+One of these buildings was the Cargill Education Support Center, which served as the main admin building since its 1974 repurposing until the new one was built.
+Cargill now serves as a general district support center.
+The district's previous technology building was demolished due to structural issues.
+The new admin building was named after the district's longest-serving employee.
+The construction of the building cost 11 million dollars, which was under budget and did not use bond funds.

+On August 4th, 2025, the city of Conroe deactivated the water service to the brand new Calfee Middle School before school started on August 13th due to an unresolved development agreement between the district and the city.
+Water was restored days later on August 7th after an agreement between the city of Conroe and Willis ISD.

 Academics

 For each school year, the Texas Education Agency rates school district performance using an A–F grading system based on statistical data.
-For 2018–2019, the district received a score of 85 out of 100, resulting in a B grade.
-The district received a score of 77 the previous year.
+For the 2024–2025 school year, the district received a score of 77 out of 100, resulting in a "C".